walmartlabs/concord-website/docs/getting-started/index.md

 # {{ page.title}}

-[Concord](../about.html) consists of three components:
+[Concord](../about.html) consists of the a server and user interface components:

-1. [Concord Server](#concord-server) provides a REST API for managing projects and repositories.
+The [Concord Server](#concord-server) provides a REST API for managing projects and repositories.
 It receives and processes user requests to call workflow scenarios.

-2. [Concord Agent](#concord-agent) is a (remote) workflow executor.
-Receives scenarios from the server and executes them in an isolated environment.
+Execution of the processes is managed in isolated environments for each flow in a cluster of so-called agents.

-3. [Concord Console](#concord-console) is a web UI for managing and monitoring the server and its processes.
+The [Concord Console](#concord-console) is a web-based user interfacefor managing and monitoring the server.

 [Concord Concepts](#concord-concepts) explains more about the components that are managed and executed by Concord: